 I'm not sure I fully agree with Mr. Soyinka, but I think this point of view is worth considering.
 And which of us hasn't at least been tempted by this thought of his:

-“We should assemble all those who are pure and cannot abide other faiths, put them all in rockets, and fire them into space."
+“We should assemble all those who are pure and cannot abide other faiths, put them all in rockets, and fire them into space."or, more practically,

 In our own conversation, he offered—almost apologetically—a more prosaic solution: "Education.
 And rigorous punishment for those who feel, not 'I'm right, you're wrong,' but 'I'm right, you're dead.'"